PlanB-Network/bitcoin-educational-content/tutorials/others/grapheneos/en.md

 ### Sandboxed Google Play

-> 'GrapheneOS has a compatibility layer providing the option to install and use the official releases of Google Play in the standard app sandbox.
-Google Play receives absolutely no special access or privileges on GrapheneOS as opposed to bypassing the app sandbox and receiving a massive amount of highly privileged access.'
+**Please note that:** GrapheneOS has a compatibility layer providing the option to install and use the official releases of Google Play in the standard app sandbox.
+Google Play receives absolutely no special access or privileges on GrapheneOS as opposed to bypassing the app sandbox and receiving a massive amount of highly privileged access.

 If you find you simply cannot live without those push notifications for your favorite app or a certain 'must have' app is useless without Play Services, GrapheneOS allows you to [install](https://grapheneos.org/usage#sandboxed-google-play-installation) these services in a completely sandboxed environment.
 Once installed, these services require no Google account to work, and each one's permissions can be tightly controlled.